 Mark E. Andrews joined Capstone Family Medicine in February of 2008.
 Dr. Andrews is a Licensed Professional Counselor and active member of the American Society of Clinical Hypnosis.
 His counseling focus centers in trauma-related therapy and christian disciplines.
 Having his own successful practice in Palmer for eight years, Dr. Andrews brought his existing practice to our location.
 The merging of clinics allows Dr. Andrews to focus his time on his clients rather than the daily routines of running ones own business.
 As a noted point of interest - Dr. Andrews is a recognized watercolor artist.
 He recieved his basic art training from the School of Visual Arts (NYC) followed by a B.A. in Art Education.
 The public is invited to view his web page www.alaska-gallery.com

 Dr. Jachimiec was born in Chicago and raised in Wisconsin.
 She graduated from the CEBU Institute of Medicine and completed her residency in family medicine at the University of Wisconsin Fox Valley.
 She moved to Alaska in 2006 and worked as a contract physician at Elmendorf Air Force Base prior to joining Capstone in January 2010.
 While she prefers warmer climates, Dr. Jachimiec is learning to appreciate the Alaskan outdoors - fishing, hiking, camping and kayaking in Prince William Sound.
 She enjoys spending time with her husband and young daughters, cooking, traveling and cross country skiing.
 Dr Jachimiec has been a provider at Capstone since January 2010.

 Dr. Hennemann originally hails from Milwaukee, Wisconsin and graduated from the Medical College of Wisconsin.
 She moved to North Pole, Alaska in 2007 with the United States Air Force, in which she served 10 years.
 When her military commitment was complete, she and her family decided to make Alaska their permanent home.
-With five children of her own, Dr. Hennemann has a particular interest in maternal/child medicine.
+With six children of her own, Dr. Hennemann has a particular interest in maternal/child medicine.
 She is a strong proponent of family and loves that her specialty truly covers "cradle to grave".
 Dr Hennemann has been a provider at Capstone since November 2010.